Vietnam.vn - Nền tảng quảng bá Việt Nam

 Facebook was once responsible for amplifying human loneliness.
 Now, Meta's boss wants to use AI to isolate users from the real world.

-In a recent podcast with Meta CEO Dwarkesh Patel, he discussed how AI can make social media more interactive, including turning chatbots into “friends” for people who have few real-life friends and are hungry for connection.
+In a recent podcast with Meta CEO Dwarkesh Patel, he discussed how AI can make social media more interactive, including turning chatbots into “friends” for people with few real-life friends who are craving connection.

 This is considered Zuckerberg's next step in the face of the loneliness crisis that the social network he owns has contributed to amplifying.